sudheermuthyala/EKS/Kubernets-Notebook/README.md

 - Each microservice is desined to perform a specific function of business Capability and communicates with other services over well defined  APIs of Protocols.

 # Persistent Volumes ?
-- In Kubernets persistance volume is piece of storage provisined in a cluster that can be allocated and managed
+- In Kubernets persistance volume is piece of storage provisined in a cluster that can be allocated and managed by administrator
+- persistance vol